 There is an increasing trend among adrenaline junkies and wildlife enthusiasts to swim with the ultimate predator.
 But is cage diving with sharks an ethical way to see the ocean's top predator?

 Cage diving with sharks entails being locked inside a metal cage while being lowered in the water to come face-to-face with a shark, usually a great white.
 The sharks may be enticed with 'chum', a soup of blood, mashed pilchard and sardines which is thrown overboard to lure them in.

-Cage diving with sharks has raised several concerns.
-The main one being that feeding any wild animal can lead to problems; it could affect their behaviour and disturb the natural balance.
-In Florida, it is believed that feeding sharks alters their natural behaviour, and a ban on feeding wild sharks was consequently put in place in November 2001.
+Cage diving with sharks raises several concerns, the main one being that feeding any wild animal can affect their behaviour and disturb the natural balance.
+For this reason, Florida introduced a ban on feeding wild sharks in November 2001.

-Links have also been made between feeding sharks and an increase of shark attacks on humans.
-Campaigners are concerned that chumming conditions the sharks to swim closer to the beach in search of this regular source of food.
+Links have also been made between feeding sharks and an increase in shark attacks on humans.
+Campaigners are concerned that chumming conditions the sharks to swim closer to shore in search of this regular source of food.
 Cape Town's Shark Concern Group says: "It is not a good idea for humans to taunt an apex predator by throwing food and blood into the water.
 It is no surprise that human interaction is leading to more attacks."

 A shark attack victim in South Africa - one of the main locations for cage diving with sharks - has called for a moratorium on cage shark diving activity and chumming, concerned it has lead to an increase in shark attacks.
 The community also feels it is an unnecessary activity of which the ecological implications are largely unknown.
 Some people argue that the practice shows no respect for these endangered species.